smarinovic/smarinovic.github.io/_posts/2020-05-25-SLAE-exam-assignment-02.md

 ## Wrapper ##
-Last task was to make port argument easily configurable.
+Last task was to make IP address and port arguments easily configurable.
 Suggested way is to create wrapper.
-To create wrapper, we need to find where port number is located.
-Port number is 4444 which is presented as hex (little endian format): \x11\x5c.
-When we know the location of port, we can split shell code in pre-port part and post-port part.
-Python script generates hex representation of given port number and combines all three parts (pre-port, port and post-port part of shell code) in new shell code.
+To create wrapper, we need to find where IP and port number are located.
+When we know the location of IP address and port, we can place dummy substring "IPADD" and "PORT" in opcode and replace it with given IP address and port number.

 ```
 import sys